(Performed by Victoria Williams

 For you to hear me now

-This tribute to the Victims of September 11, 2001
+The tribute below is dedicated to the Victims of September 11, 2001

 he felt compelled to do 'something' here: